 937-382-8020

-Dental bone grafting is most often used in the context of dental implants.
+In oral medicine, dental bone grafting is most often used in the context of dental implants.
 If your jawbone isn’t strong enough to properly heal around a dental implant on its own, a jaw bone graft can get you ready for dental implant surgery.
-Another common application of dental bone grafting is during a wisdom teeth extraction.
-It’s often used to shore up the bone and structure of the back molars.

 So, how does dental bone grafting work?
 And why it is sometimes necessary for a variety of oral surgery procedures?

+This procedure is performed most often to prepare a patient for prosthetic teeth.
 Over time, bone volume at the site of missing teeth will diminish.
 Frequently, this results in a lack of adequate bone for dental implant surgery.
 Dental bone grafts are applied to the weak area in the jaw, where they encourage the jaw to generate new, healthy bone tissue.

 Grafts augment the jaw bone naturally, improving the structure of the jaw over time.
 For dental implant surgery, patients need sufficient bone health in order to place implants in the best position for aesthetics and function.
 This optimizes the chances of the jaw integrating the implant successfully.